ScilifelabDataCentre/OrderPortal/README.md

 Publications
 ------------

+_Future feature_

-There is a plan to include a feature to allow facility coordinators and/or users to curate a list of publication references associated with the user, and possibly the order.
+Facility coordinators and/or users should be allowed to to curate a list of publication references associated with the user, and possibly with the order.

 This will be of help when preparing reports for the grant review of a facility.